 PROPOSED RESOLUTION: Change last sentence in 22.3.11.2 to:

-The beamformee decides the tone grouping value to be used in the beamforming feedback matrix V. The

-beamformer shall support all tone grouping values and shall support all codebook information based on MU

-Beamformer Capability.

-“A STA with dot11VHTSUBeamformerOptionImplemented equal to true shall support all tone grouping values and Codebook Information values.
+The beamformee decides the tone grouping value to be used in the beamforming feedback matrix V. A STA with dot11VHTSUBeamformerOptionImplemented equal to true shall support all tone grouping values and Codebook Information values.

+NOTE: An MU beamformer is required to set dot11VHTSUBeamformerOptionImplemented to true (see 9.31.5).

+“